EdlinOrg/phpmodgraph/readme.md

 2) Test that you can generate a png call graph as described in the documentaion for phpcallgraph

-3) Download the phpmodgraph files and place them in the src directory (and thereby replacing the original GraphVizDriver.php)
+3) Download the phpmodgraph files and place them in the src directory (and thereby replacing the original PHPCallGraphCli.php)

 4) Download svnmodfiles.sh